nervosnetwork/ckb-sdk-java/README.md

 #### JSON-RPC

-You can call ckb JSON-RPC request through this SDK from your ckb node url and there is some examples as below:
+You can make JSON-RPC request  to your CKB node URL with this SDK.
+Below are some examples:

 ```Java
 CkbService ckbService = CKBService.build(new HttpService("your-ckb-node-url"));